IntelSmartEdge/docs/experience-kits/developer-experience-kit/developer-experience-kit-installation.md

 - At least 32 GB RAM
 - Two SATA SSDs
 - Two NICs
+    > **NOTE:** This configuration was validated using two Intel Corporation Ethernet Controller E810-C for SFP (rev 02) NICs.
 - Connection to the provisioning system

 > **NOTE:** The provisioning process will install Ubuntu 20.04 LTS on the target machine.
 Any existing operating system will be overwritten.

+### AWS EC2 Instance Requirements

+Advanced installations that enable either platform attestation using Intel® SecL - DL or application security using Intel® SGX will require the following:

+- An AWS EC2 t2.medium instance with the following system requirements:
+   - Two vCPUs
+   - 4 GB RAM
+   - 100 GB disk space
+   - Ubuntu 20.04 LTS
+- A Linux system from which deployment of the controller node is initiated

+The Developer Experience Kit uses the [Edge Software Provisioner (ESP)](https://github.com/intel/Edge-Software-Provisioner), which automates the process of provisioning bare-metal or virtual machines with an operating system and software stack.
+Intel® Smart Edge Open provides a fork of the [Ubuntu OS ESP Profile](https://github.com/intel/rni-profile-base-ubuntu) tailored for its specific needs.

 ## Install the Developer Experience Kit